akatsuki-co/hyggehomes/README.md

 Check out our other projects at: [Akatsuki Co](https://github.com/akatsuki-co)

-### Setting up the `hyggehomes` development server with Docker
+## Running the development server

-For those that are not interested in setting up the project manually or would simply not have to worry about downloading python and its dependencies, we have created a Dockerfile and docker-compose.yml file to help create a container with everything you would need to run the project.
+For those that are interested in running the development server, we have containerized the project with Docker for convenience.

-#### Install Docker
+### Install Docker

 To make this as easy as possible, we will be using *Docker Compose* to creat our container.